-From farmers, to bottlers, to shelf stockers, America’s dairy community is working tirelessly to make sure that there’s milk on everyone’s table, but as the need for food increases during this unprecedented time, the need for help does as well.
+From farmers, to bottlers, to shelf stockers, America’s dairy community is working tirelessly to make sure that there’s milk on everyone’s table, but as the need for milk increases during this unprecedented time, the need for help does as well.

-Milk is one of the items most requested by the people served by Feeding America food banks, however, on average, Feeding America food banks are only able to provide the equivalent of one gallon of milk per person per year.
-And while many people are generous with canned goods, milk is a lot harder to donate because it’s perishable.
-Together, Feeding America and America’s dairy community, have delivered more than 33 million servings of fresh milk to children and families who need it most.
+Milk is one of the items most requested by the people served by Feeding America food banks, however, on average, Feeding America food banks are only able to provide the equivalent of approximately one gallon of milk per person per year.
+And while many people are generous with shelf stable foods, like canned goods, milk is a lot harder to donate.
+Together, Feeding America and America’s dairy community, have delivered more than 34 million servings of fresh milk through The Great American Milk Drive to children and families who need it most.
 Yet, there’s still more to do.

-A $5 donation can help deliver fresh milk to a Feeding America® food bank that serves your community.
-In honor of National Dairy Month in June, America’s milk companies will match every dollar up to $100,000 donated to Feeding America® at MilkLife.com/give to help ensure that even more families receive the nutrition they deserve*.
+A $5 donation to The Great American Milk Drive can help deliver fresh milk to a Feeding America® food bank that serves your community.
+This fall, the got milk? campaign is teaming up with music and dance influencers for the #GotMilkDanceChallenge and donating $100,000 to Feeding America to help raise awareness of the need for families to have access to milk during this time of heightened need.
+Plus, through December 31, 2020, America’s milk companies will match every dollar up to $100,000 donated to Feeding America® through The Great American Milk Drive at MilkLife.com/give to help ensure that even more families receive the milk they deserve*.